 When the treatment was for Then BCCTP eligibility ends A pre-cancerous cervical lesion 4 months after the cancer treatment ends.
 Cervical cancer 12 months after the cancer treatment ends.
 Breast cancer 12 months after the last provider visit for a treatment other than hormonal therapy; or at the end of hormonal therapy for breast cancer, whichever is later.
 Because hormonal therapy is usually prescribed for up to 5 years, there is no extended BCCTP eligibility following hormonal therapy.
-Metastasized cancer An extended period of time as determined on a case-by-case basis by the AHCCCS Chief Medical Officer.
+Metastasized cancer As determined on a case-by-case basis by the AHCCCS Chief Medical Officer.